I’m back in Scotland for another running (actually walking) of The Great Outdoors Challenge.

 The route is 178 miles–shorter than some of my previous crossings, but with a lot of elevation gain, especially at the beginning.
 As a concession to age, and to give Mark a break, we’re going to be staying in B&Bs or hotels a little more than one-third of the nights.
 Challenge traditionalists would be appalled.
-Forty years ago, I’m told, the rule was you could only stay indoors one night a week.
+Forty years ago, I’m told, the convention was you could only stay indoors one night a week.

 There are Challengers from 16 countries outside the United Kingdom—26 percent of the walkers in all.
 Thirty-five are from the United States.
 Normally the event is capped at about 300 walkers.
 This year the field was been opened to about 400, to accommodate people who had to defer because of covid.

 You can walk from one of 14 villages on the west coast.
 Lochailort, mid-latitude, will host 31 people, including Mark and me.

 I’ve made a concerted attempt to lighten the load this year.
 I bought a tent that uses trekking poles as tent poles.
 It’s tiny; it will be interesting to see if I can sit up and type.
 But it saved 2 1/2 pounds.